 In order to qualify to sit for the board certification exam, a candidate must meet a variety of educational and experiential requirements.
-The first step is to undertake a 3-year residency in the field under the supervision of a board certified emergency and critical care diplomate.
-A variety of hands-on clinical work allows the candidate to complete a checklist of necessary skills and clinical experiences.
+The first step is to undertake a three-year residency in the field under the supervision of a board-certified emergency and critical care diplomate.
+This allows hands-on clinical work so the resident can learn required skills and have needed clinical experiences.
 Residents must also attend seminars and read veterinary literature during their residencies.

-After the residency has been completed, a vet is eligible to sit for the board certification exam.
-The exam is administered by the American College of Veterinary Emergency and Critical Care (ACVECC).
+After completing the residency, a vet is eligible to sit for the board certification exam, administered by the American College of Veterinary Emergency and Critical Care (ACVECC).
 After successfully completing the exam, a veterinarian is granted diplomate status in the veterinary specialty of emergency and critical care.
-According to the ACVECC, there were 384 active emergency and critical care diplomats in practice during the December 2011 survey.

-The Bureau of Labor Statistics (BLS) reported a median annual wage of $82,900 for the broader category of all veterinarians in the May 2010 survey.
-The lowest paid ten percent of all veterinarians earned a salary of less than $50,480 each year while the highest paid ten percent of all veterinarians earned a salary of over $141,680 each year.
+The Bureau of Labor Statistics (BLS) reported a median annual wage of $93,830 for the broader category of all veterinarians in May 2018.
+The lowest paid 10% of all veterinarians earned a salary of less than $56,540 each year while the highest paid 10% of all veterinarians earned a salary of more than $162,450 each year.
 Board certified specialists tend to be in that top tier of the compensation scale, though the BLS does not separate specific salary data for each of the individual veterinary specialties.

-The Bureau of Labor Statistics (BLS) survey results project that the entire veterinary profession will have a very strong rate of growth, nearly 36 percent, over the decade from 2010 to 2020.
-This rate of growth for veterinary medicine is much faster than the average for all professions.
+The Bureau of Labor Statistics (BLS) survey results project that the entire veterinary profession will grow 18% through 2028.
+This rate of growth is much faster than the 5% average for all professions.